lao/go-wasm-play/README.md

 ```

 # TODO:
+- [x] basic go package built to webassembly and called from js

-[ ] load file from input tag
+- [ ] load file from input tag

-[ ] compress files with different algo from go
+- [ ] compress files with different algo from go
-[ ] resize and other image related actions and bench
+- [ ] resize and other image related actions and bench
-[ ] test with big files
+- [ ] test with big files